Used Mp3DirSorter for Windows?

 Order made easy

 Mp3DirSorter does not manage playlists, metadata, or library databases.
-It acts directly on the storage structure by changing the sequence of entries recorded in the target directory.
-When a folder or drive is dropped onto the program window, the application reads the current directory layout, sorts entries alphabetically, and writes the new order back to the medium.
+Instead, it directly modifies the storage structure by changing the order of entries in a directory.
+When a folder or drive is dropped into the program window, it reads the existing layout, sorts the entries alphabetically, and writes the updated order back to the storage medium, affecting how files are physically arranged and accessed.

 The software keeps its scope narrow.
-A drag-and-drop interface serves as the main control method, with no visible library pane, tag editor, playback module, or multi-step sorting workflow described in the available release information.
+A drag-and-drop interface serves as the main control method, with no visible library pane, tag editor, playback module, or workflow described in the available release information.
 Sorting can continue across subfolders, so the action is not limited to the top directory.
-Because the process depends on directory entry order, the feature set centers on storage layout rather than file content, naming rules, or audio properties.
+Because the process depends on directory entry order, the feature set centers on storage layout rather than file content or audio properties.

 It's a lightweight, single-purpose utility focused entirely on one task: rearranging the directory order of files and folders on supported storage media.
 Its small size and stripped-down design match that purpose.
 Rather than adding extra tools or configuration options, it keeps the process simple and direct, working specifically with FAT-based storage where file system order can affect playback sequence on some devices.